T32 ITCB mentors

 Associate Professor, Surgery

-Dr. Turner’s research examines if the increased bioavailability of a heterogeneous group of peptide, lipid and nucleotide post-translational modifications called Advanced Glycation End Products (AGEs), is a common consequence of health inequity.
-His research supports an oncogenic role for “health inequity AGEs” in promoting prostate tumor growth, progression, and metastatic disease.
-As a basic/translational scientist with expertise in the socioeconomic and environmental implications of cancer health disparity, this work has developed a research niche.
-Therefore, Dr. Turner offers trainees unique opportunities at the intersection of cancer biology and disparities research.
+Dr. Turner’s research examines the increased bioavailability of a heterogeneous group of peptide, lipid and nucleotide post-translational modifications called Advanced Glycation End Products (AGEs) and promoting prostate tumor growth.
+As a basic/translational scientist with expertise in the socioeconomic and environmental implications of cancer, this work has developed a research niche.
+Therefore, Dr. Turner offers trainees unique opportunities at the intersection of cancer biology and lifestyle behaviors.

 Xiang-Yang Wang, Ph.D.